cuijinquan/IMTool/README.md

 # IMTool
-A test tool for DMServer,writen by QT.
+Test tool for DMServer, it's used QT package for UI design.

+Copyright© 2016 bing.
+All Rights Reserved.